lucaconte/BeatTheMeddler/README.md

 1 They are empty and pratically every param inside them is mandatory 2 (heavier) Some fields are mispelled.

-Here a working TextSecure server file filled with **fake** values you have to provide your own values:
+Here a working TextSecure server file filled with **fake** values.
+You have to provide your own values:

-    \# This is the sample config/production.yml file for the TextSecure Server
+    # This is the sample config/textsecure.yml file for the TextSecure Server
-    \# Pay attention!
+    # Pay attention!
 To start TextSecur server you will need to install and start PushServer

     twilio:
-      accountId: AZ8acwec7fc5eaf209a69f05e50a8b2675 \#fake
+      accountId: AZ8acwec7fc5eaf209a69f05e50a8b2675 #fake
-      accountToken: 556658d1458f8852ed183a64c40ec5d1 \#fake
+      accountToken: 556658d1458f8852ed183a64c40ec5d1 #fake
       numbers:
         -
-          +33756796138 \#fake
+          +33756796138 #fake
       localDomain: foo.org

     push: